DHWIDSA/youget-gui-go/README.md

 ./youget-gui
 ```

-Just like the picturn above,input the video
+Just like the picture above,input the video
 url and click `download`,everything is easy!

 ## How to build